 - In a hot wok or pan set over high heat, add avocado oil followed by chicken.
 Fry on both sides until mostly cooked.

 - Then add in minced garlic, fried tofu balls, carrots, bean sprouts, and garlic chives and stir fry for 2-3 minutes.
 Push to one side.

-- Add in softened noodles, followed by noodle sauce, reserved noodle water and mix until noodles are coated in sauce.
+- Add in softened noodles, followed by noodle sauce, reserved noodle water and mix all the ingredients together.
 Serve with fresh bean sprouts and lime.
 Enjoy!